Modernizing the CALP Database Portal: A CRM Success Story for Canadian Non-Profits

-For nearly a decade, the CALP portal has steadily evolved to meet changing province of Alberta data reporting needs and operational realities.
+For nearly a decade, the Community Learning Network (CALP) portal has steadily evolved to meet changing province of Alberta data reporting needs and operational realities.
 While these incremental updates helped address immediate requirements, they also introduced growing complexity behind the scenes.

 By 2024, it was clear that a more comprehensive update was needed.
-Given our analysis of how the portal was being used, we recommended an update that would improve usability, strengthen data integrity, and better support the wide range of use cases.
+They partnered with our team of Canadian database and CRM experts to analyze how the portal was being used.
+We recommended rebuilding their infrastructure using the Members Village platform to improve usability, strengthen data integrity, and better support their wide range of use cases.

 Why This Project Was Necessary

-The CALP portal supports close to 100 organizations, each with different programs, user roles, and reporting demands.
-Over time, a series of small enhancements led to:
+The Community Learning Network portal supports close to 100 organizations, each with different programs, users, and reporting demands.
+As database experts working with Canadian non-profits, we often see how a series of small software enhancements over time can lead to:

 Rather than continuing with small changes on top of an aging structure, we proposed an overhaul to address the underlying design and processes.
 The goal was to saves time in the long run, enhance use cases, and provide stronger data guardrails.